Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 That same line would feel vague or clickbait-y on LinkedIn, but on Meta it can stop the scroll and invite curiosity.

+This mismatch often shows up in metrics like click-through-rate (CTR).
 The issue isn’t always platform.
 Sometimes, the creative is speaking the wrong language for the context.

 Practical Takeaway for B2B Teams